Defence industry development and innovation capacity

 How can national ambitions be realised?

-In the national strategy for the defence industry (White Paper) no. 9 (2015-2016), the Government describes objectives for how national security policy interests shall be safeguarded through maintaining and further developing an internationally competitive Norwegian defence industry.
+In the national strategy for the defence industry (White Paper) no. 9 (2015-2016), the Government describes objectives for safeguarding national security policy interests through maintaining and further developing an internationally competitive Norwegian defence industry.
 These are objectives that will now be further developed and operationalised in cooperation between the actors in the defence industry – known as Triaxial collaboration.

 FFI provides knowledge-based advice to the Ministry of Defence in the work on further developing Norwegian defence industry policy.
 This work involves cooperating with key decision-makers in the sector, operational user environments in the Armed Forces, and maintaining good contact with various industry actors.
 It also entails extensive international cooperation in order to assert the Norwegian industry’s position in relation to international markets.